youssef-mansor/TheAgentCompany/workspaces/tasks/multiplier-4bit-unsigned-pipelined-general/task.md

   - **Test title**
   - **Pass/Fail status**

+Ensure the testbench prints each test's pass/fail status directly into `/workspace/report.md` using Verilog file operations, with one line per test indicating "pass" or "fail."

-Place the implemented testbench into `/workspace/multiplier_tb.v` Place the test report into `/workspace/report.md` even if not all tests passed. make sure to print testbench results into report.md
+Place the implemented testbench into `/workspace/multiplier_tb.v`

 Ensure the following points are addressed within the testbench:

-### Pipeline Latency: (1 pts)
+### Pipeline Functionality: (1 pts)
    - Verify that the product is correctly calculated after exactly three clock cycles.
+   - Include test cases to test pipeline functionality including stalling and valid signals.

 ### Input Combinations: (1 pts)
    - Test all possible input combinations (4-bit × 4-bit = 256 cases).

-### Reset Behavior: (1 pts)
-   - Verify that the pipeline clears and outputs are invalid when reset is asserted.

-### Valid Signal: (1 pts)
-   - Ensure valid signal is asserted only when pipeline result is ready.

 ## Step 3: Debug and Fix Issues